What is community-based tourism?

 5. Lack of funding and skills

 Managing a community-based tourism experience is similar to managing a starting business.
-In the beginning, you’d need start starting capital, finances, skills, and knowledge to organise and manage the experience.
+In the beginning, you’d need starting capital, finances, skills, and knowledge to organise and manage the experience.
 Without this, it’s difficult to make it a long-term success.
 Even though there might be funding from stakeholders, they’ll need to be able to support themselves on the long-term.

 How to avoid